1jour1vin

 great success

-"Vintage after vintage, Lagrange's style is highly acclaimed.
+"Vintage after vintage, Lagrange's style is widely acclaimed.
 A coveted signature of the Médoc!"

-"In terms of authenticity and consistency, this vintage is very strong!
-Year after year, Lagrange's style is highly acclaimed.
-The Cabernet Sauvignon brings out its freshness, while the Merlot rounds out the edges.
-Lagrange is sapid, full-bodied, and perfectly supported by creamy tannins.
-The acidic structure provides good support and highlights the aromatic expression on the finish.
-An expressive and persistent Lagrange with a revitalizing freshness!"
-(Yves Beck 2022) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“In terms of authenticity and consistency, this vintage is outstanding!
+Year after year, Lagrange’s style is highly acclaimed.
+The Cabernet Sauvignon certainly showcases its freshness, while the Merlot rounds out the edges.
+Lagrange is savory, full-bodied, and perfectly supported by creamy tannins.
+The acidity provides a solid foundation and highlights the aromatic expression on the finish.
+An expressive and persistent Lagrange with revitalizing freshness!”
+(Yves Beck 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Lagrange wines at the best price in a private sale!